Red Teaming

 • We simulate that an employee's computer in the HR department was compromised through a phishing mail.

-• The computer of an employee in the finance department was compromised with a malicious USB stick, granting the attacker remote access.
+• The computer of an employee in the finance department was compromised with a malicious USB stick, subsequently granting the attacker remote access.

 Physical Breach